The visual appearances of disordered optical metasurfaces: Impact of metasurface parameters on visual appearance

-Figure~\ref{fig-struct-corr-Ag}d shows rendered images of the spherical probe covered by metasurfaces composed of Ag particles on a glass substrate at density $\rho = 5$ $\mu$m$^{-2}$ for two different correlation degrees $p=0.1$ and $p=0.5$ (additional images for other $p$ and $\rho$ are given in the Supplementary Note 4).
-Structural correlations lead to a strong and broadband attenuation of the scattered intensity around the specular direction (the dark bluish isotropic area on the top) surrounded by a rainbow-like colour gradient at larger angles essentially due to the first peak of $\mathcal{S}_\text{r}$.
-The object acquires a dominantly specular appearance in areas where the diffuse scattering is reduced.
-As evidenced with the rendered images of the speedshape reported in Fig.~\ref{fig-struct-corr-Ag}e and in the Supplementary Video 1, this visual effect, which may be coined as a ``coloured diffuse halo'', is completely different from the diffuse iridescence presented above: the colour pattern now always strictly follows the specular direction.
+Figure~\ref{fig-struct-corr-Ag}d shows rendered images of the spherical probe covered by metasurfaces composed of Ag particles on a glass substrate at density $\rho = 5$ $\mu$m$^{-2}$ for two different correlation degrees $p=0.1$ and $p=0.5$ (additional images for other $p$ and $\rho$ are reported in the Extended Data Fig.~3, and for metasurfaces made of Si particles in the Extended Data Fig.~4).
+Short-range structural correlations lead to a strong and broadband attenuation of the scattered intensity around the specular direction (the dark bluish isotropic area on the top) surrounded by a rainbow-like colour gradient at larger angles due to the first peak of $\mathcal{S}_\text{r}$.
+The object appearance is dominantly specular in areas where the diffuse scattering is reduced.
+The extent of the darkened area can be simply controlled by changing the particle density, as shown in the Extended Data Figs. 3 and 4.
+As evidenced with the rendered images of the speedshape reported in Fig.~\ref{fig-struct-corr-Ag}e and in the Supplementary Video 1, this visual effect, which may be coined as a ``diffuse halo'', is completely different from the diffuse iridescence presented in Fig.~\ref{fig-interaction-tf-stack}: the colour pattern now always strictly follows the specular direction.
 This explains the stunning appearance first reported in Fig.~\ref{fig1}f, where light incident on the car essentially comes from a strip of diffuse sky.
-In fact, the tight relation with the incident light direction and position implies that a macroscopic object covered by a such a metasurface will acquire a remarkably rich variety of appearances depending on the lighting environment, see the Supplementary Video 2 and the rendered images in the Supplementary Figs. 14 and 15.
+In fact, the tight relation with the incident light direction and position implies that a macroscopic object covered by a such a metasurface will acquire a remarkably rich variety of appearances depending on the lighting environment.
+This richness is shown in the Supplementary Video 2, where the speedshape is placed under either a diffuse or a clear sky, and in the Extended Data Figs. 5 and 6, where we simulate the visual appearance of a car in realistic outdoor and indoor environments.